Rare Coin Inventory

 Which certified rare coins should you consider for long-term investment?
 In fact no person knows for sure, but there are parameters, which will lead you in the right direction.
 Look for coins which interest you – the more interest the more enjoyment – an added benefit.
 Early type, colonial coins, patterns, or better date silver dollars are a good start and these build good habits which lead to treasure and satisfaction.

 THE RARITY VERSUS DEMAND SECRET

-The investor should understand that rarity by itself is not the best way to approach investing.
+Rarity by itself is not the best way to approach this unique area.
 Rarity is good, but if there is no demand for a coin its rarity will be of little value.
-So it’s of paramount importance to link rarity with demand.
-Before you add a rare coin to your portfolio be sure it is popular.
-Some of the best certified rare coins may be rare, but their popularity is what pushes their price dynamic.
+Link rarity with demand.
+Many certified coins are rare, but their popularity is what pushes their price dynamic.

 INTERESTING STORIES ARE IMPORTANT

 Certified rare coins with an interesting story make better choices because their history bring these treasures to life.
 The more compelling the story the better the opportunity to build valuable holdings and the more satisfying the ownership.
 To understand this insight consider a series of books which are no longer in print but can be found on eBay called The Numismatist’s Companion – edited by Q. David Bowers.
 These small books present a wonderful look at the eccentric people, unlikely places and turbulent times which are now the foundation of today’s rare coin business.

 CONSIDER MARKET CYCLES

 The price history of certified coins will tell you where in the cycle you are and provide clues which lead to good decisions.
 People who have a strategy are better equipped because they develop a long-term plan taking advantage of “up” and “down” markets.
 They do their homework and choose attractive early rare coins.
 Past performance does not guarantee future results but it’s a good place to begin.